Crave-Trinity/crave-trinity-frontend/README.md

 ✅ **5.
 No Credit or Risk-Based Consumer Profiling**
 - Avoid partnerships where craving data could be used against individuals (e.g., credit scoring based on impulsive purchases).
-- We don’t sell data to insurers, financial rik assessors, or predatory lenders.
+- We don’t sell data to insurers, financial risk assessors, or predatory lenders.

 ---